-A craft kit encourages creativity and keeps kids busy without a screen.
+A craft kit encourages creativity and keeps kids busy without a screen and it makes a great gift.
 Create an awesome DIY craft kit for kids on a budget with these tips.

 Yes, you can buy premade arts and crafts kits.
-But they aren’t as good as what you can make up yourself for two reasons.
+But they aren’t as good as what you can put together yourself for two reasons.

 The second problem is the cheaper sets tend to be full of junky stuff.
 For some craft items like pop sticks, it doesn’t matter.

-But bad art materials that don’t work properly is a creative turn off.
+But bad art materials that don’t work properly are a creative turn off.
 For art materials like paints or crayons, it really pays to get good quality (without spending a fortune, of course).

 You might also like: Low-waste gift ideas for kids.